Dozens unaccounted for in Mozambique after Islamist attack, rights groups say

 A journalist working with CNN in Mozambique said at least some of those trapped were able to reach the town of Pemba in a convoy on Friday.

-Dewa Mavhinga, Southern Africa director at Human Rights Watch (HRW), said the militants had "fired on civilians in their homes and on the streets in Palma, as they tried to flee for their lives."
+Dewa Mavhinga, southern Africa director at Human Rights Watch (HRW), said the militants had "fired on civilians in their homes and on the streets in Palma, as they tried to flee for their lives."

 HRW said it reached several civilians by phone before communications with the town were cut on Thursday.